ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Data Preprocessing

-\begin{itemize} \item \textbf{LLM Rechunking}: To prevent functions or classes from being split across chunks, we concatenate each chunk with its five preceding and succeeding chunks, then use an LLM to extract complete code segments. \item \textbf{Component Relationships}: We use LLM to identify one-hop related components and attach their corresponding code chunks, improving contextual understanding. \item \textbf{Description Augmentation}: The same LLM call generates a title, a concise description, references used within the code chunk, and summaries of referenced functions or classes to enhance searchability. \item \textbf{Embedding Generation}: We generate embeddings for code chunks and associated metadata, creating a structured search index for efficient retrieval across multiple fields that is used in the online phase (see Section~\ref{sec:algo}). \end{itemize}
+\begin{itemize}[leftmargin=1em, itemindent=0em] \item \textbf{LLM Rechunking}: To prevent functions or classes from being split across chunks, we concatenate each chunk with its five preceding and succeeding chunks, and then employ an LLM to extract complete code segments. \item \textbf{Component Relationships}: An LLM is used to identify one-hop related components and attach the corresponding chunks, thereby forming \textit{reference graphs} for broader contextual understanding. \item \textbf{Data Augmentation}: The same LLM call also generates a title, a concise description, references used within the code chunk, and summaries of referenced components, thereby enhancing searchability. \item \textbf{Embedding Generation}: Embeddings are generated for both code chunks and their associated metadata. \end{itemize} Code, in this sense, is still chunked using an approximately fixed-size window, while cross-chunk relationships are captured as metadata, enabling relationship analysis during online retrieval (see Section~\ref{sec:coderetrieval}).
+This approach significantly reduces the number of ``nodes'' compared to the knowledge graph.
+Furthermore, the online retrieval process can execute multiple search queries sequentially, allowing multi-hop relationship exploration.